run-llama/llama_index/llama_index/indices/list/README.md

-## 🔗 GPTListIndex
+## 🔗 ListIndex

 ### Index Construction

-GPTListIndex is a simple list-based data structure.
-During index construction, GPTListIndex takes in a dataset of text documents as input, chunks them up into smaller document chunks, and concatenates them into a list.
+ListIndex is a simple list-based data structure.
+During index construction, ListIndex takes in a dataset of text documents as input, chunks them up into smaller document chunks, and concatenates them into a list.
 GPT is not called at all during index construction.

 ### Query